Tiyo98/farewell-cue-collection/Farewell.md

   ![cue](https://media.discordapp.net/attachments/752203178715644024/933909670446387260/unknown.png)
   ![cue](https://media.discordapp.net/attachments/752203178715644024/933910227252838440/unknown.png)
   \
   Do a tiny jump when you're between the two spinners and upright when you're in line with the background pillar.
+Also have to be pretty low before the upright, roughly when the feet touches the spinners.
   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/933912477618561054/unknown.png)
   \